Consensys/doc.teku/docs/Concepts/Proof-of-Stake.md

     [separately](../HowTo/Get-Started/Run-Teku.md#run-the-clients-separately).

-The PoS mechanism randomly chooses validators to propose or validate blocks on the [Beacon Chain](https://ethereum.org/en/upgrades/beacon-chain/) (consensus blocks) in defined time frames.
+The PoS mechanism randomly chooses validators to propose or validate blocks on the [Beacon Chain](https://ethereum.org/en/upgrades/beacon-chain/) in defined time frames.

 Proposers are responsible for proposing new consensus blocks, and non-proposing validators are responsible for validating (attesting to) proposed blocks.